 The Notes bear interest at a rate of 6% per annum, simple interest, and mature on the third anniversary of the Issue Date (the "Maturity Date"), to the extent that the Notes and the principal amounts and any interest accrued thereunder (the "Indebtedness") have not been converted into shares of common stock of the Company.
 Interest on the Notes will accrue on a simple interest, non-compounded basis and will be added to the principal amounts on the Maturity Date or such earlier date as may be due upon an Event of Default (as defined below), at which time all Indebtedness will be due and payable, unless earlier converted into Conversion Shares (as defined below).
 In the event that any amount due under the Notes is not paid as and when due, such amounts will accrue interest at the rate of 12% per year, simple interest, non-compounding, until paid.
-The Company may not pre-pay or redeem the Notes other than as required by the Agreement.
-The Notes are general, unsecured obligations of the Company.
-The proceeds of the Notes will be used to repay certain outstanding indebtedness of the Company and for general corporate purposes.
-For the three months ended March 31, 2020 and 2019, the Company recorded simple interest expense of \$14,113 and \$0, respectively.
+The Company may not pre-pay or redeem the Notes of the Company and for general corporate purposes.
+For the three months ended June 30, 2020 and 2019, the Company recorded simple interest expense of \$9,148 and \$6,595, respectively.
+For the six months ended June 30, 2020 and 2019, the Company recorded simple interest expense of \$9,148 and \$6,595, respectively.

 The holders of the Notes (the "Holders") have an optional right of conversion.
 A Holder may elect to convert its Note, and all of the Indebtedness outstanding as of such time, into the number of fully paid and non-assessable shares of Common Stock (the "Conversion Shares") as determined by dividing the Indebtedness by \$0.10, subject to certain adjustments, but excluding adjustment for a reserve stock split of no more than 1:20 contemplated by the Company at the Issue Date.
 The optional right of conversion is subject to a beneficial ownership limitation of 4.99% of the number of shares of Common Stock outstanding immediately after giving effect to the issuance of shares of Common Stock issuable upon conversion.
-For the three months ended March 31, 2020, the Holders converted \$11,326 of the convertible debt to common stock, resulting in an issuance of 113,260 common shares and the balance of the convertible notes \$793,674.